One of the scariest things a pet owner can hear is “your dog has heartworm.”

 With the exceptions of Texas and Florida, there are specific seasons where mosquitos become a problem.
 In the seasons without mosquitos, it isn’t necessary to use a heartworm preventative.

-The next step is deciding what preventative measures to take.
+The next step is deciding what prevention measures to take.
 Generally, you have two options: conventional or natural.

-Monthly heartworm preventatives are the gold standard for most dogs …
+Monthly heartworm preventions are the gold standard for most dogs …

 … but that doesn’t mean you should be rushing to the vet every time you get that postcard reminder in the mail.

-Heartworm preventatives are really hard on your dog.
+Heartworm preventions are really hard on your dog.

 The biggest concern with these is how toxic the ingredients are.
 The drugs are neurotoxins that work by paralyzing the heartworms.
 Neurotoxins come with disturbing side effects.
 For instance, the drug ivermectin can cause side effects like ataxia (balance problems), blindness and even death.